ADSJ Advanced Institute

 For a variety of reasons, the Dog Judges Educational Foundation, which designed, implemented and administered the Institute, decided to take 2014 to reconsider the offering of a week-long program at IUP and to explore other options and venues.

 In 2015 a new program was introduced by the DJEF which focuses on half of the breeds in two groups.
 While this reduced scope makes the program much more manageable and affordable, the program maintains the same high standards for which the ADSJ Advanced Institute has become known.
-This new program is offered in March in conjunction with the Kentuckiana Cluster of Shows in Louisville, Kentucky.
+This new program was offered in March in conjunction with the Kentuckiana Cluster of Shows in Louisville, Kentucky.
+In 2016 "Seminar Only" classes were added which greatly enhanced the educational opportunities afforded to our members by the Institute.